 The British Red Cross is also supporting the setup of local, affordable surveillance systems across the region.
 These systems mean that local communities are able to inform relevant partners about worsening food crises, who can then take action.

 Supporting vulnerable migrants in the Sahel

-We are committed to helping vulnerable migrants in the Sahel.
-For several years, the British Red Cross has been leading a big regional programme, that provides health services, food assistance, psychosocial support, information and protection services to vulnerable migrants on their journeys.
+The British Red Cross is committed to helping vulnerable migrants in countries across the Sahel.
+For several years, we have been leading a large humanitarian response that provides health services, psychosocial support, information and protection to vulnerable migrants on their journeys.

 Making aid more efficient: Give cash - give dignity